YuyangXueEd/unlearn_stress_testing_langgraph/backend/demo/srcs/README.md

 - "Make an image of a peaceful forest scene"
 - "Visualize a steampunk robot"

+### 💻 Code Generation Examples
+- "Write a Python script to read a CSV file"
+- "Write Python code to scrape a website"
+- "Create a Python function to sort a list"

 ### Multi-Round Conversations
 - "Hi, my name is Alice"
 - "What's my name?" (tests memory)